lucav48/lucav48.github.io/_pages/about.md

 ### 🧠 Efficient Vision Transformers via Pruning and Knowledge Distillation
 Our approach improves the performance and interpretability of ViTs while reducing complexity.
-**Applications**: Embedded AI, edge computing, industrial automation.
+**Applications**: Embedded AI, model compression, visual explainability.

 Want to explore collaboration opportunities?
 Get in touch!